telerik/winforms-docs/ribbonbar/getting-started/creating-a-gallery.md

 1. Navigate to the Items property of the RadGalleryGroupFilter, then click the ellipsis button

 1. When the Items Collection Editor opens you can choose which RadGalleryGroupItems to be associated with this filter.
 Each time you click Add, one of the groups that you already created will be added to the filter.
 Click Remove to exclude groups from the filter.
 Note that one group can be assigned to more than one filters

 1. Click OK to save the filter items

 1. Click OK to save the filter

 Alternatively, you can create a filter at run-time.
-Here is a sample snippet:#_[C#] _
+Here is a sample snippet:

 {{source=..\SamplesCS\RibbonBar\GettingStarted\CreatingAGallery.cs region=snippet3}}
 {{source=..\SamplesVB\RibbonBar\GettingStarted\CreatingAGallery.vb region=snippet3}}